-- Level 1 Inputs are unadjusted, quoted prices in active markets for identical assets or liabilities as of the measurement date. - Level 2 Inputs include quoted prices in active markets for similar assets or liabilities; quoted prices in inactive markets for identical or similar assets or liabilities; or inputs either directly observable or indirectly observable through correlation with market data at the measurement date and for the duration of the instrument's anticipated life. - Level 3 Unobservable inputs are supported by little or no market activity.
+- Level 1 Inputs are unadjusted, quoted prices in active markets for identical assets or liabilities as of the measurement date.
+The fair value measurement of the Company's Eurodollar futures contracts are included in this category. - Level 2 Inputs include quoted prices in active markets for similar assets or liabilities; quoted prices in inactive markets for identical or similar assets or liabilities; or inputs either directly observable or indirectly observable through correlation with market data at the measurement date and for the duration of the instrument's anticipated life.
+The Company's assets and liabilities measured at fair value that are generally included in this category are Agency MBS, certain non-Agency MBS, and interest rate swaps. - Level 3 Unobservable inputs are supported by little or no market activity.
 The unobservable inputs represent management's best estimate of how market participants would price the asset or liability at the measurement date.
 Consideration is given to the risk inherent in the valuation technique and the risk inherent in the inputs to the model.
+The Company's assets and liabilities measured at fair value that are generally included in this category are certain non-Agency MBS.